alerion09/MyNotesOffline/README.md

 # My Notes
 You can add, edit or delete your own notes in this app.
+App has five theme colors.
 <br />
 Used technology: HTML5, CSS3, JavaScript.
 <br />